-Actions 8, 9, 11, and 12 actions will be continued from the 2017-2020 LCAP.
-These actions were effective in the previously noted data reflecting 'High' to 'Very High' graduation status for English learners and economically disadvantaged pupils; dropout rates well below the state averages for all students, economically disadvantaged pupils, English learners, students with disabilities, and homeless youth; parent engagement (97.4% parents agree); reduced suspension rates for the unduplicated pupils; and chronic absenteeism rates below the state averages as well.
+Actions 8, 9, 11, and 12 actions were effective in the previously noted data reflecting 'High' to 'Very High' graduation status for English learners and economically disadvantaged pupils; dropout rates well below the state averages for all students, economically disadvantaged pupils, English learners, students with disabilities, and homeless youth; parent engagement (97.4% parents agree); reduced suspension rates for the unduplicated pupils; and chronic absenteeism rates below the state averages as well.
 The strategies in these actions include support staff for the implementation of positive behavior interventions, reduced class size, technology, parent outreach and involvement, school connectedness activities, and educational partner meetings for the development of this plan.

 Action 10 has been effective in providing our students with an educational environment that is conducive to learning and improving student outcomes as addressed in the data presented in this section.
 This action has been effective in improving the English learner California Dataquest chronic absentee rate and California Dashboard College and Career Indicator for English learners and economically disadvantaged pupils.
 The chronic absenteeism rate for English learners improved from 21.4% in 2016-17 to 14% in 2018-19.
 A similar improvement was noted as well for our economically disadvantaged student subgroup.
 In further assessing the needs, conditions, and circumstances of English learners, our district has learned that the chronic absentee rate for English learners is 3% higher than the rate of all pupils attending school and approximately 2% above the state chronic absentee rate for English learners.
 The College and Career Indicator increased for English learners to a 58.1% and for economically disadvantaged pupils to 75.7%.
-This rate is considerably higher when compared to the state outcome of 16.8% for English learners and 35.8% for the economically disadvantaged subgroup.
-Student educational partner groups comprised solely of English learners, homeless, foster youth, and economically disadvantaged pupils indicated during educational partner meetings that the repaired facilities and increased custodial staff to maintain facilities have provided them with a better learning environment.
+This rate is considerably higher when compared to the state outcome of 16.8% for English learners, homeless, foster youth, and economically disadvantaged pupils indicated during educational partner meetings that the repaired facilities and increased custodial staff to maintain facilities clean have provided them with a better learning environment.
 In particular, student educational partners noted improved learning as a result of the repaired air conditioning unit that was making a clanking noise in the English building; the leaking roof that caused leaks directly over student computers in the business classrooms; the repaired ramps of the mobile classrooms at Valley High School; the improved walkways at DHS; and cleaned facilities.

 Our District's ability to prioritize these repairs and provide for increased clean facilities as planned actions within our LCAP has afforded our English learners and economically disadvantaged students with the benefit of focusing their classroom time and attention to the daily instructional lessons and not the structural/operational condition of the classroom or school setting.
-Moreover, attention focused on our school grounds provides our English learners and economically disadvantaged students with a place to study outside of the classroom.
-Many of our English learners and economically disadvantaged students live in multi-family homes.
+Moreover, attention focused on our school grounds provides our English learners and economically disadvantaged students live in multi-family homes.
 As a result, the continuity of learning that is enriched through District LCAP actions is often times disrupted when the student transitions to home.
 As is reflected in the student surveys, this same student group has expressed that they look forward to coming to school with pride and an alacrity for learning knowing that they are able to attend a school that addresses their concerns.